Meet Glenn Jensen

 He actively opposed the War in Iraq and more actively supports the best healthcare, rehabilitation and social assistance for the veterans of that and all other wars.

 Glenn has been a staunch supporter of other important political causes.
 He has written and spoken often about meaningful immigration reform that includes a path to citizenship for the currently undocumented and he regularly supports a woman’s right to dominion over her own body and healthcare.
 Glenn believes in equal pay for equal work, equal rights for LGBTQ people, and equality of opportunity for all.

 Glenn Jensen is an East County resident who cares about what’s happening in the Country — particularly as it affects Southern California — and is ready to roll up his sleeves and work hard to challenge the national conscience and change the politics and the direction of this country.

 His parents were working class people and his modest upbringing taught him great lessons about hard work and perseverance.
 In fact, his first job was as a paperboy for the San Diego Union.
 He got up every morning at 3 AM to fold, bag and deliver papers and, in the process, he learned the importance of commitment to a job, a quality that continues to serve him well.

-Glenn met his wife nearly forty-three years ago, and they have been going strong ever sense.
+Glenn met his wife over forty-one years ago, and they have been going strong ever since.
 They raised three children together, and have spent their lives honoring the importance of family.